 Where to stay?

 With the venue conveniently located within the airport footprint, there are many hotels in the area.
-With each of the hotels listed, there will be a pickup and drop-off service in operation to and from the venue.
+The most popular destinations for guests are the Hilton Hotel and the Holiday Inn Express where coach pickups will be in operation.

 The conference centre is home to the ledgendary Concorde G-BOAC also known as ‘Alpha Charlie’ and was considered to be the flagship aircraft of the British Airways fleet.

 - Concorde was the world’s first supersonic airliner – designed as a joint project between Britain and France.